Dušan Bajević: Aris

-On 7 September 2007, Bajević signed a 3-year contract with Aris Thessaloniki.
+On 7 September 2007, Bajević signed a 3-year contract with Aris.

-During the 2007–08 season, when he was the head coach of Aris Thessaloniki, the team played superb football.
-Aris reached both a respectable 4th place in the Greek Super League and reached the Greek Cup final, where the team was beaten by Greek champions Olympiacos F.C. with the score of 2–0.
+During the 2007–08 season, when he was the head coach of Aris, the team played superb football.
+Aris reached both a respectable 4th place in the Greek Super League and reached the Greek Cup final, where the team was beaten by Greek champions, Olympiacos with the score of 2–0.
 On 1 July 2008, he decided to resign, allegedly because Aris president Labros Skordas demanded that he bench star defender Avraam Papadopoulos, after the latter rejected a contract extension.

 In the UEFA Cup, Aris made excellent performances, eliminating Real Zaragoza and beating 3–0 Bajević's old club Red Star Belgrade at home.
 Although, draws with Bolton and SC Braga and a 6–0 away loss to Bayern at Munich ended the team's dreams of progressing from the group stage.

 After his resignation, he was immediately related with Panathinaikos, while there were reports that there was a contract to be pented by the side of Bajević.
 But he finally decided not to join the team, which eventually appointed Henk ten Cate.
 By the end of October, when the team of Panathinaikos was totally under-performing, and while ten Cate was on the verge of being sacked, the football manager of Panathinaikos, Kostas Antoniou was said to have asked once again Bajević to become the coach of the greens, but both sides rejected this relation.